Hexa-Studios/projects-branding/docs/arranmore-ferry/kiosk-documentation.md

 > *NEED TO ADD PHOTO*

+To access other user accounts on the system you'll need to use a keyboard.
+There should be a keyboard either in the device or in the office.
+Once plugged in:
+- Press CTRL + ALT + DEL at the same time.
+- You'll be logged out to the main screen log in screen once more, from there you can access the admin account.

 ## Kiosk Settings

 Settings had to be moved to the server side because of the way Windows 11 handles cookies.
 You'll have to message [mat@hexastudios.co](mailto://mat@hexastudios.co) to change them.
 It will require a rebuild.